himanshumishra1309/Evolumin-final/README.md

 1. Web and Mobile Tracking: Provides live ambulance tracking on the web and through a mobile app for enhanced accuracy.

 Technologies Used

+Frontend:
-•	Frontend: React.js, Tailwind CSS
+React.js, Tailwind CSS

+Backend:
-•	Backend: Node.js, Express.js, MongoDB, Mongoose
+Node.js, Express.js, MongoDB, Mongoose

+Mobile App:
-•	Mobile App: React Native (for ambulance tracking)
+React Native (for ambulance tracking)

+Real-time Communication:
-•	Real-time Communication: WebSocket (for chat functionality)
+SocketIO (for chat functionality)

+Authentication and privacy:
-•	Authentication: JWT (JSON Web Token)
+JWT (JSON Web Token) and bcrypt

+Styling:
-•	Styling: Tailwind CSS, ShadCN components
+Tailwind CSS, ShadCN components

 Project Setup
 To get the project up and running locally, follow these steps: